syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 SfDataGrid provides support for AutoRowHeight feature by which you can customize the row's height based on the content.
 This can be achieved by using the `SfDatagrid.QueryRowHeight` event and `SfDatagrid.GetRowHeight` method. `SfDatagrid.QueryRowHeight` event returns the row height on demand and `SfDatagrid.GetRowHeight` method returns the height of the row based on the content.

-The following code example illustrates how to hook the `SfDatagrid.QueryRowHeight` event and customize a row‘s height based on the AutoRowHeight feature in SfDataGrid.
+The following code example illustrates how to hook the `SfDatagrid.QueryRowHeight` event and auto fit a row's height based on the content in SfDataGrid.

 {% highlight c# %}
-//Hooks QueryRowHeight event in SfDataGrid dataGrid.QueryRowHeight += DataGrid_QueryRowHeight;
+//Hooks QueryRowHeight event in SfDataGrid to set the row height on demand dataGrid.QueryRowHeight += DataGrid_QueryRowHeight;

-//Event to set the row height on demand private void DataGrid_QueryRowHeight (object sender, QueryRowHeightEventArgs e) {
+private void DataGrid_QueryRowHeight (object sender, QueryRowHeightEventArgs e) {
-    if (e.RowIndex != 0) {
+    if (e.RowIndex != 0)
+    {
-        //Sets height of the row based on the content e.Height = dataGrid.GetRowHeight(e.RowIndex);
+        //Calculates and sets the height of the row based on its content. e.Height = dataGrid.GetRowHeight(e.RowIndex);
         e.Handled = true;
     }